8. Contributing to AequilibraE¶

 To run the tests locally, you will need to figure out what to do…

 These same tests are run by Travis with each push to the repository.
 These tests need to pass in order to somebody manually review the code before merging it into master (or returning for corrections).

 In some cases, test targets need to be updated to match the new results produced by the code since these are now the correct results.
 In order to update the test targets, first determine which tests are failing and then review the failing lines in the source files.
 These are easy to identify since each test ultimately comes down to one of Python’s various types of assert statements.
 Once you identify which assert is failing, you can work your way back through the code that creates the test targets in order to update it.
 After updating the test targets, re-run the tests to confirm the new code passes all the tests.

 All the AequilibraE documentation is (unfortunately) written in reStructuredText and built with Sphinx.
 Although Restructured Text is often unecessarily convoluted to write, Sphinx is capable of converting it to standard- looking html pages, while also bringing the docstring documentation along for the ride.

 To build the documentation, first make sure the required packages are installed.
 If you have correctly setup the dev environment above, then nothing else is needed.
 However, if you have incorrectly only run:

 python -m pipenv install

 Next, build the documentation in html format with the following commands run from the

 sphinx-apidoc -T -o docs/source/generated aequilibrae cd docs make html

-AequilibraE releases are manually (and not often) uploaded to the Python Package Index (pypi) at each new GitHub release (6 to 12 times per year).
+AequilibraE releases are automatically uploaded to the Python Package Index (pypi) at each new GitHub release (6 to 12 times per year).